EduardoZepeda/coffee-bytes-hugo/content/posts/porque-detesto-el-input-datetime-local-y-las-fechas-en-javascript/index.en.md

 ## The disconnection between HTML and JS

 In the case of scheduling an event with a date and time, it is tempting to use the native datetime-local input already provided by HTML.
-However, this field by default requires a date in "YYYYY-MM-DDThh:mm" format, while javascript returns the dates in a Date object, which you must transform to ISO 6801 "YYYYY-MM-DDThh:mm.iiiZ", where the "i" is microseconds (or to another format with a function of its own).
+However, this field by default requires a date in "*YYYYY-MM-DDThh:mm*" format, while javascript returns the dates in a Date object, which you must transform to ISO 6801 "*YYYYY-MM-DDThh:mm.iiiZ*", where the "i" is microseconds (or to another format with a function of its own).

 ![Two object with the same date in Javascript aren't equal](images/two-dates-javascript.png "Javascript's abstraction when it comes to dates can be confusing")